 Then you have come to the right place!

-There is many companies that offer young, talented candidates the opportunity to develop their skills.
-Most of these Law internships range from 12 months to 2 years, there are others that is shorter though and these may be between 2 months and 6 months.
+There are many companies that offer young, talented candidates the opportunity to develop their skills.
+Most of these Law internships range from 12 months to 2 years, there are others that are shorter though and these may be between 2 months and 6 months.
 The duration of these internships will depend solely on the company.
-Candidates are not guaranteed permanent placement, but will not leave empty handed.
-They will be qualified in their fields, with knowledge that can’t be replaced or taken away.
+Candidates are not guaranteed permanent placement, but will not leave empty-handed.
+They will be qualified in their fields, with the knowledge that can’t be replaced or taken away.

 Depending on their field of interest candidates may be involved in drafting legal documentation, doing research, interviewing clients, assisting with procedures and even providing legal advice.
 Candidates can apply by companies, businesses and even corporations within this field of service.